-We usually consider snow and ice left on your deck – or other areas not frequented by foot traffic – to be harmless.
+We usually consider snow and ice left on your deck – or other areas not frequented by foot traffic – to be tolerable.
 Therefore, we don’t remove it unless you ask us to.
 If you’d like us to remove excess snow in areas that tend not to receive foot-traffic during the winter months – like the deck – please tell your technician where you’d like the snow removed from before he clocks out and completes your invoice.

 After those wrap-up / clean-up items are done, our Ice Dam Guys® tech will stop “the clock” and will prepare your final invoice and request payment.
 Our technicians can’t leave the jobsite until they’ve been paid, so please make yourself available in-person or by phone once we’ve completed your job.

 Help us help keep your home safe and tidy

 Try to be home.
 If possible, please be present while we remove your ice dams, so that you can look for and alert us to any water that might leak into your home – particularly into the basement.
 Although that very rarely happens (less than 1% of jobs), it is a problem that can be avoided by your presence.

 With ice dam removal often comes many gallons of water (melted ice and condensing steam) pouring off your roof.
 This can pose a problem if your yard has poor grading (like a negative grade sloping towards the foundation of your house), egress windows, cracks in your foundation, etc. Even with the proper grade nearby piles of snow can trap water next to your foundation.
 That can cause water to pool or flow adjacent to your foundation and cause leaks into your home.